molgenis/vip-decision-tree/README.md

 BOOL_MULTI nodes are nodes that can combine multiple fields and or multiple queries in a single node.
 Sets of boolean queries can be used to determine the next node, these groups are provide under the "outcomes" key.
 Each groups is an object containing a description, a list of queries and optionally an operator.
 If no operator is provided "OR" is used as default.
+If multiple sets of queries result in "true" the first set is used to determine the next node.
-If any of the fields used in the multibool node is missing or empty the node will move on to the "outcomeMissing" node.
+If any of the fields used in the MULTIBOOL node is missing or empty the node will move on to the "outcomeMissing" node.

 Example:
 ```